 - Take photos of the scene and all vehicles involved in the accident but don’t post anything to social media.

-- Notify your insurance company to provide notice of the accident.
+- Notify your insurance company of the crash

 - Follow-up with all healthcare provider instructions to manage injury pain or any recovery needs.